 The Joker shows signs of this in Batman: Mask of the Phantasm when aging crime lord and former associate Sal Valestra grabs his collar while demanding his help against a vigilante killer that he assumes is Batman.
 The background fades to red as the Joker's expression contorts with rage...

 The Joker then seems to have just been kidding about being angry, and he cheerfully reassures Sal that he'll help keep him safe from Batman.
 And then he kills Sal offscreen and leaves his grinning corpse for the Phantasm to find, so maybe he wasn't kidding after all.

 He's not actually angry for being touched, but at Valestra for having the gall to tell him his "hands are just as dirty as mine!
 Dirtier even!"

 Lemongrab of the show Adventure Time is angered by almost everything- ESPECIALLY being touched.
 When he raises his voice at Princess Bubblegum, Finn gives him a light slap on the hand and scolds him: "Watch your manners with the princess!"
 Lemongrab's eyes widen, and he SCREAMS in sheer outrage while clutching at his hand.
 Then he glares at Finn for a little bit, gasps, and rubs his hand some more, acting like nothing happened.
 Later, when he sends the candy castle staff to the dungeon, he gives Peppermint Butler FIVE EXTRA YEARS because Peppermint Butler pulled on the leg of his pants.

 The title character of Daria; the main reason she and her boyfriend Tom don't sleep together in "My Night at Daria" is because she finds the idea of that much physical contact overwhelming.
-More surprisingly, this also seems to apply to her boy-magnet sister Quinn; she once chickened out of a modeling class that required suggestive poses with shirtless boys, and once said that she only slow-danced after the fifth date.
+More surprisingly, this also seems to apply to her boy-magnet sister Quinn; she once chickened out of a modeling class that required suggestive poses with shirtless boys, and claims that she only slow-dances after the fifth date.
+It's notable that we almost never actually see her kiss/hug/touch a boy she's dating.

 Home Movies - Coach Mc Guirk tries a team-spirit exercise where they all put their hands together - Fenton anxiously blurts "I don't like to be touched!"
 Brendon adds "I think we all have space issues..."